The Truth About Salt and Sugar

 Salt and sugar have been given a bad reputation over the years.
 But do these ingredients really deserve all the harsh criticism?
-Sugar has especially been demonized and to some extent, for legitimate reason.
+Sugar has especially been demonized and to some extent, for a legitimate reason.
 When consumed in large quantities, sugar can be addictive and is one of the leading causes of obesity in children and adults.
 Which is exactly why we’re not giving you the green light to stuff your face with handfuls of miniature Snickers bars this Halloween.
 However, there are two functions of sugar that help the body operate at a high level and are critical during intense exercise.
 Additionally, salt has a laundry list of health benefits and is a critical component of proper hydration.
 Let’s talk about the truth of salt and sugar!

 1. Absorption of water and other nutrients – Glucose, also known as dextrose, is the most common form of sugar and what is used in the body for energy.
 Glucose enhances sodium and water transport across the upper intestinal wall and into the bloodstream (a process more commonly known as osmosis).
 In other words, a solution of water + glucose + salt hydrates better than water alone.